noaman/agentX/README.md

 > **Agent X** is a comprehensive, user-friendly platform for building, testing, and managing AI agents with Model Context Protocol (MCP) integration.
 Create powerful AI agents with custom tools, test them in real-time, and manage MCP servers - all through an intuitive web interface.
 The agents are build on top of the Google Agent Development Kit (Google ADK)

-> ⚠️ **IMPORTANT SETUP STEP**

-**You must rename all files with `"example"` in their filenames.**
-For example:

-- constants.example.py ➡️ constants.py
-- mcp_config_example.json ➡️ mcp_config.json

-🚨 **The platform will NOT work until this step is completed.**
-Make sure to do this before running or deploying Agent X.

 ## 🚀 Quick Start